DennisRutjes/cryptocurrency.ramblings/docs/_posts/2018-09-05-binance-exchange-using-julia-language.md

 * BNB, Binance coin [market](https://coinmarketcap.com/currencies/binance-coin/)
 * USDT, Tether [market](https://coinmarketcap.com/currencies/tether/)

-We will investigate to total assets / currency and calculate the total traded volume, we will make a nice graph from the data all with Julia :-) to get some insights.
+We will investigate the total assets / currency and calculate the total traded volume, we will make a nice graph from the data all with Julia :-) to get some insights.

+TL;DR below the results using Julia, we will use BTC has a base currency in combination with large trade volumes and largest asset number

 | Symbol    | Value($) | Assets   | sum(quoteVolume) | USDT(millions)|
 |:--------|------------:|--------:|----------:|--------:|